ERavazzolo/Rick-Veronese/README.md

 https://eravazzolo.github.io/Rick-Veronese/

 ## Description
-This project is the portfolio website of UX/UI Designer Rick Veronese.
+This project is the portfolio website of UX/UI Designer Rick Veronese, which was originally built on Wordpress.

 ## Goals
 - Build whole website with the use of CSS Grid Layout and Flexbox